Romance scams

 Signs this may be a scam

-Do not do this.
-They may be asking you to carry out illegal activities like money laundering or transporting illegal goods.
+Remove emotions from financial decisions and never send money or give them access to your banking or personal details.
+They may also be asking you to invest your money or to carry out illegal activities like money laundering or transporting illegal goods.

 What you can do if you